MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Dataset Construction Statistics

 \subsection{Multi-criteria Filtering}

-Across the three filtering rounds, the acceptance rates (ratio of passed instances to candidate pool size) were 67.69\%, 37.00\%, and 23.62\%, respectively.
-The consistency between the model suite's judgment and medical professionals increased progressively: 69.72\%, 84.37\%, and 96.40\%, respectively, while the reference database size grew from 412 to 624 instances.
-Figure~\ref{fig:reference_accept} presents one accepted example, and Figure~\ref{fig:reference_reject} presents three rejected examples from the reference database during the multi-criteria filtering process, illustrating the filtering criteria: overly simplistic, esoteric, and malformed content.
+Across the three filtering rounds, acceptance rates (passed instances over candidate pool size) were 67.69\%, 37.00\%, and 23.62\%.
+Agreement between the model suite and medical professionals rose across rounds: 69.72\%, 84.37\%, and 96.40\%, as the reference database grew from 412 to 624 instances.
+Figure~\ref{fig:reference_accept} presents one accepted example, and Figure~\ref{fig:reference_reject} presents three rejected examples from the reference database, illustrating the filtering criteria for overly simplistic, esoteric, and malformed content.